lorenzotomada/NS_continuation/tutorial.md

 ```
 We also save two vectors: `relative_distances` keeps track of the relative distance between two successive iterations, while `residuals_at_first_iteration` corresponds to the residual at the first iteration of Newton's method at each time step.

-The reason for saving the latter quantity is that we would like to quantify, in some sense, _how far_ we are from being a solution to the problem: we expect that once the steady state is (almost) reached, even passing the solution at the previous time step should require a very small update.
+The reason for saving the latter quantity is that we would like to quantify, in some sense, _how far_ we are from being a solution to the problem: we expect that once the steady state is (almost) reached, passing the solution at the previous time step should require a very small update.
 ```cpp
     std::vector<double> relative_distances;
     std::vector<double> residuals_at_first_iteration;